dotnet/EntityFramework.Docs/entity-framework/core/get-started/aspnetcore/existing-db.md

 * Enter **master** as the **Database Name** and click **OK**
 * The master database is now displayed under **Data Connections** in **Server Explorer**
 * Right-click on the database in **Server Explorer** and select **New Query**
-* Copy the script, listed below, into the query editor
+* Copy the script listed below into the query editor
 * Right-click on the query editor and select **Execute**

 [!code-sql[Main](../_shared/create-blogging-database-script.sql)]